NCI Affordable Cancer Technologies Program

 Research equity and parity in research collaboration is an essential aspect of the ACTs Program.
 All ACTs projects must conduct research in an LMIC and include LMIC investigators in the senior personnel.
 For projects including scientists in both high-income countries (HICs) and LMICs, key personnel should contribute intellectually to the development of the research proposal and planned research activities.

-Does ACTs support traditional hypothesis-driven research?
+Does the ACTs Program support traditional hypothesis-driven research?

 No. ACTs supports pragmatic translational technology research only.

-What is meant by the term ‘technology’?
+What is meant by the term “technology”?

 In general, technology refers to instruments, devices, platforms, tools, and associated techniques or methods.